thephpleague/url/4.0/components/userinfo.md

 # The User Information part

-The library provides a `League\Url\UserInfo` class to ease interacting with the user information URL part.
+The library provides a `League\Uri\UserInfo` class to ease interacting with the user information URL part.

 ## Instantiation